Gene Franchini New Mexico High School Mock Trial Competition

-Since 1978, the Gene Franchini High School Mock Trial Program has helped New Mexico teens gain an understanding of the legal system by providing opportunities for school teams to participate in academic competitions where players assume attorney and witness roles in a court case.
+Since 1978, the Gene Franchini New Mexico High School Mock Trial Program has helped New Mexico teens gain an understanding of the legal system by providing opportunities for school teams to participate in academic competitions where players assume attorney and witness roles in a court case.
 Coaches help students develop questioning, critical thinking and oral advocacy skills.
 Mock Trial helps students to improve proficiency in such basic skills as listening, speaking, reading, and reasoning, and it fosters cooperation among diverse groups of young people.

 Mock trial has proven to be an effective and popular part of a comprehensive, law-focused program designed to provide young people with an operational understanding of the law, legal issues and the judicial process.
 Part of the appeal of a mock trial is the fun involved in preparing for, and participating in, a trial.
 Mock trials are exciting, but more importantly, they provide invaluable learning experiences.